 There are touchscreen overlays on the thumb and index fingers but honestly trying to use a phone with any glove is not easy but with winter size gloves it is another level awkward again.

 So how bulky are they?
-Well no denying much larger than regular gloves but then what are the alternatives.
-Electric gloves won’t help me since rain often accompanies the coldest days on tour and bar end muffs are too awkward.
-These offer full range of movement and are very light so in my opinion it is just a matter of realising your can’t have a thin glove that is warm like this and getting on with the job.
+Well no denying they are much larger than regular gloves but then they are actually not difficult to use.
+These gloves offer full range of movement and are very light so in my opinion it is just a matter of realising your can’t have a thin glove that is warm like this and getting on with the job.
 I don’t view them as my main gloves I will be riding in all day, rather they are a specific tool for limited use on tour with my intermediate lined leather gloves being my primary with these reserved for tougher conditions.

 Warmth wise they are excellent.
 The 200g rated insulation on the back of hand is a seriously good response to cold.
 In single digit temperatures that easy defeat my other gloves my hands remained warm.

 They have waterproof breathable barrier but Tourmaster doesn’t specify what that is and I have no real test on this so far (I will update later).
 Others report they stayed dry a few hours of rain with them.
 I predict like all my existing waterproof gloves they will have the same limitations of Gore-tex type liners and after a few hours start to get clammy or if removed in cold conditions be at risk when inside cools of dampness entering from the outer layer if that is soaked.
 I will give full break down on rain performance once I encounter that on tour in my long term follow up I do on any purchase.

 I got the gloves for $59US from Amazon USA and international shipping was free!